jgeller112/clustering_project/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-7-1.png)

-From this, we glean that 3 clusters seem to be adequate.
-Generally participants groups speakers into 3 clusters/groups:
+From this, we glean that 3 clusters appear to be adequate.
+Generally participants grouped speakers into 3 clusters/groups:

 -   English/African: Clust 1